wp-plugins/wp-helpers/readme.txt

 WordPress Helpers opens up the missing settings you wish were in WordPress.

 > #### Powered by Piklist
-> WordPress Helpers requires Piklist to run.
+> WordPress Helpers requires the Piklist framework.
 > <a href="http://wordpress.org/extend/plugins/piklist/">You can download and install Piklist for free.</a>

 [Watch the WordPress Helpers Demo](http://www.youtube.com/watch?v=ZYSUDvodWxI&hd=1):